 A home office can mean a lot of things.
 It’s where you work, where your kids do their homework, where you stash files, photographs (and okay, sometimes clothes).
 But no matter how you use your home office or how small your square footage, your work space should work for you.

-We talked with Anna Mueller, an expert at all things office, a Design Associate for our Business Interiors team.
-She gave us design tips for small space home offices.
+Anna Mueller, a Design Associate for our Business Interiors team and an expert at all things office, offers helpful design tips for small space home offices.
 “Small space can mean everything from having less square footage to sharing a work space with multiple people, so you need products that work extra hard and can do double duty,” she says.
 Check out a few of Anna’s favorite office products below.

 Shelves as storage